jefmeijvis/old.jefmeijvis.com/content/006-sveltekit-api-endpoints.md

 }
 ```

 The function will take a [RequestEvent](https://kit.svelte.dev/docs/types#public-types-requestevent) as input parameter.
 The type definition can be found at “./$types”.
-A RequestEvent allows for quering the search parameters, such that a GET call to */api?firstName=Jef&lastName=Meijvis* will return “Hello Jef Meijvis” as a response.
+A RequestEvent allows for querying the search parameters, such that a GET call to */api?firstName=Jef&lastName=Meijvis* will return “Hello Jef Meijvis” as a response.

 When we omit the search parameters, we will get the default response “Hello Default firstname Default lastname”.
 ### POST